 - Affordable

-Grove Collaborative is a Certified B Corp, which is certification of rigorous standards of social and environmental performance, accountability and transparency.
-It’s like what the USDA organic certification is for food, and what the Fair Trade certification is for coffee.
+Grove Collaborative is a Certified B Corp, which is a certification of rigorous standards of social and environmental performance, accountability, and transparency.
+It’s like what the USDA organic certification is for food, and what the Fair-Trade certification is for coffee.

 As I get older, customer service has become increasingly important to me.
 If I have a problem, I want it resolved without any fuss.

-I’ve had to Grove Collaborative contact customer service a couple times because of a discrepancy in ordering (I took something out of my cart and thought I was charged).
+I’ve had to contact Grove Collaborative customer service a couple of times because of a discrepancy in ordering (I took something out of my cart and thought I was charged).
 Customer service had it resolved quickly and even sent me the item I didn’t intend to order, free of charge!

-The VIP Membership isn’t free (but see below – you can become a VIP member for free for a limited time!), but with it comes free shipping and free products every 60-90 days.
-When you break down the cost of shipping your orders, OR the value of the products they send, either of these options alone pays for the membership.
+The VIP Membership isn’t free, but with it comes free shipping and several free VIP gifts per year.
+When you break down the cost of shipping your orders, OR the value of the products they send, either of these options alone pays for the membership, even if you only order a few times in the year.

 You can make your own DIY bathroom scrub using soap and baking soda, and I even have a tutorial for it right here, but too much baking soda can be harsh on certain surfaces.